matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 The same happens in the sync API, however the client will need to handle new relations themselves when they come down incremental sync.

+## Pagination

+We need to paginate over:
+ * The relations of a given event, via /messages? or /context? or something else?
+  * For replacements (i.e. edits) we get a paginated list of all edits on the source event
+    * Should permalinks point to the most recent revision of a given edit, or the original one?
+     * Permalinks should capture the event ID that the sender is viewing at that point (which might be an edit ID)
+     * The receiver should resolve this ID to the source event ID, and then display the most recent version that event.
+ * Groups of annotations
+  * Need to paginate across the different groups (i.e. how many different reactions of different types did it get?)
+  * List all the reactions individually per group for this message
+  * List all the reactions full stop for this message (same as paginating over replacements)
+ * References (i.e. threads of replies)
+  * We don't bundle contents in the references (at least for now); instead we just follow the event IDs to stitch the right events back together.
+  * We could include a count?
+  * We just provide the event IDs (to keep it nice and normalised) in a dict; we can denormalise it later for performance if needed by including the event type or whatever.
+We could include event_type if it was useful to say "5 replies to this message", except given event types are not just m.room.message (in future), it wouldn't be very useful to say "3 image replies and 2 msg replies".

+TODO: WHAT IS THE API SHAPE ERIK?

 ## Edge cases